reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 An **action** is a plain JavaScript object that has a `type` field. **You can think of an action as an event that describes something that happened in the application**.

 The `type` field should be a string that gives this action a descriptive name, like `"todos/todoAdded"`.
-We usually write that type string like `"domain/eventName"`, where the first part is the feature or category that this action belongs to, and the second part is the specific thing that happened.
+The type string is usually written in the form `"domain/eventName"`, where the first part is the feature/category that this action belongs to and the second part is the specific event that happened.

 An action object can have other fields with additional information about what happened.
 By convention, we put that information in a field called `payload`.